BrennanB/slff-draftrunner/README.md

 Open your command line.
 For windows press Windows+R to open “Run” box.
 Type “cmd” and then click “OK” to open.
 In cmd type "pip install pandas" Leave it to run till successful messages appear.

+In cmd type "pip install gspread"

+In cmd type "pip install gspread_dataframe"

+Create a google sheets api key, or SLFF draft runners can recieve one from me.

 You are now able to run the draft runner.

 ## Editing Settings